dfilaretti/bitcrusher-demo-2/README.md

 ![BitCrusher-Screenshot](screenshot.png)

+([here is a video](https://www.youtube.com/watch?v=J3EUkRGO0v8) of the plugin in action inside Ableton Live 10)

-The plugin is the result of me following along with the tutorial and then trying to add a bunch of improvements and extra features in order to learn the basics of the [JUCE](https://juce.com/) framework.
+The plugin is the result of following along with the tutorial and then trying to add a bunch of improvements and extra features in order to learn the basics of the [JUCE](https://juce.com/) framework.

 If you are just getting started, I suggest taking a look at the original tutorial and code first: